twx0504/JS/04-DOM/README.md

 > - read-only.
 > - pseudoElem: string of pseudo element (`::after`, `::before`, etc).
 Null / ommited means real elements.

+> - note: in order to get the computed styles, the element must be a part of DOM tree.

 #### 2.6.9 DOM Class Inheritance Tree